Germ-free animal: Mice

+Pigs

+The use of pigs in translational research is increasing because they can serve as a model for human health and disease due to the similarity in size and physiology, especially gastrointestinal and cardiovascular physiology.
+To generate germ-free pigs, the uterus, with the piglets still inside, is removed from the mother via hysterectomy and moved to an isolator so that the piglets can then be removed in a sterile environment.
+The piglets are reared in isolators and fed sterile milk until they are old enough to switch to sterile solid feed.
+The germ-free piglets are routinely checked to confirm that there are no microbes present.
+For use in experiments, the pigs can be colonized with microbiota from either pigs or humans.

 Health effects on organism

 Due to lacking a healthy microbiome, many germ-free organisms exhibit major health deficits.
 The methods used to produce germ-free organisms can also have negative side effects on the organism.
 Decreased hatching rates were observed in chicken eggs incubated with mercuric chloride, while treatment with peracetic acid did not cause a significant effect on hatching rates.
 The chickens also exhibited defects in small intestine growth and health.
 Germ-free mice have been shown to have defects in their immune system and energy uptake due to lacking a healthy microbiome.
 There is also strong evidence for interactions between the mouse microbiome and its brain development and health.
 Germ-free plants exhibit severe growth defects due to lacking symbionts that provide necessary nutrients to them.

 Uses

 Microbiome research

 Germ-free animals are routinely used to establish causality in studies of the microbiome.
 This is done by comparing animals with a standard commensal gut microbiome to germ free, or by colonising a germ free animal with an organism of interest.
 The gut microbiota can vary between research facilities which can be a confounder in experiments and be a cause of lack of reproducibility.
 Several control microbiomes have been developed which correct the major health defects commonly present in germ free animals and can act as a reproducible control community.
 Germ free animals have been used to demonstrate a causal role for the gut microbiome in varied settings such as neural development, longevity, cancer immunotherapy, and numerous other health related contexts.